-Marcusson-Clavertz et al. confirmed the combined MIP in online experiment [citation, Marcusson-Clavertz 2019].
-In this study, participants first watched a four-minute appropriate video clips.
-After that, according to the conition, they listened to musics during closing their eyes or reading statements by Velten or the authers.
-They used PANAS-X "joviality" and "sadness" for subjective ratings.
-As a result, they found the significant effect of velence of induced mood (positive, negative, and neutral) on the change of the subjective ratings between pre and post induction.
-However, it is unknown whether the influence of the mood induction stand for substantial duration and make behavioral changes for successive experimental tasks.
+Marcusson-Clavertz et al. confirmed the effectiveness of combined MIP in an online experiment [citation, Marcusson-Clavertz 2019].
+In this study, participants first watched appropriate four-minute video clips.
+After that, according to the cognition, they listened to music while closing their eyes or reading Velten statements or statements by the authors.
+Marcusson-Clavertz et al. used the PANAS-X “joviality” and “sadness” scales for the subjective ratings.
+They found that the valence of the induced mood (positive, negative, neutral) had a significant effect on changes in the subjective ratings before and after induction.
+However, it is not known whether the influence of the mood induction will have substantial duration and produce behavioral changes for subsequent experimental tasks.